-You’ve seen these before, too: oversized, paperbound books with 30-80 pages, for reading a small amount and writing the answers directly in the book.
+You’ve seen these before, too: oversized, paperbound booklets, that look almost like magazines, with 30-80 pages, for reading a small amount and writing the answers directly into the book.
 You either loved them as a child, or else not.

 But workbooks may be.

 Workbooks are inherently geared to any teacher, including the student, himself.
 He reads a little, answers a few questions geared to comprehension, and then repeats.

 Because the coursework is so intensively interactive, the student learns more, faster, and retains it longer.